PrivacyDragon/TransliteratorCE/README.md

 ## Thanks to:
 I really want to thank my friend Simon, for he was the person to get me into alphabets again.
+Further thanks to Commandblockguy for helping with the 'th' function, though later I did it in a bit different way.
+And thanks to RoccoLox Programs for testing this program before release.

 ---